rmeyerth/slop-site/docs/Extending/type-operations.md

 3. Once the matching Token has been identified, a new instance of it is created by calling the ``createToken(String value)`` method.
 This creates a new version of the Token and clones all the pattern tokens and settings from the match.
-4. During the lexing phase, the matched Token will be added to the top of the stack so that if it was declared within the body of another token or has itself other tokens declared in the body, these can easily be managed.
-Each Token keeps track of its position with new items being added to the stack at that position until they are deemed complete and added as a child token of the new stack head.
+4. During the lexing phase, the matched Token will be added to the top of the stack so that if it was declared within the body of another token or has itself other tokens declared in its body, these can easily be managed.
+Each Token keeps track of its position with new items being added to the stack at that position until they are deemed complete and added as a child token to the new stack head.
 5. As more tokens / syntax are read from the expression, the position of the matched token is progressed accordingly and tokens are added to Token Groups matching the position in which they're added (see ``MyToken.getTokenGroups()``).
 6. Once the lexing phase is complete, the hierarchical list of tokens is sent to the Parser for resolution.
 Each